Hebbins/BetterVSAX/README.md

 2. To change settings, click the **puzzle piece icon (🧩)** in your Chrome toolbar to see your list of extensions.
 3. Click on **"Better VSA X"** to open the popup menu.
 4. Use the toggles to turn "Status Colours" or "Auto Join Modal Close" on or off.
 Your preferences are saved instantly.

----

-## 🐞 Bug Reports & Feature Requests

-If you find a bug, the auto-closer stops working, or you have an idea for a new feature, please [**open an issue**](https://github.com/Hebbins/BetterVSAX/issues) on this repository.